yjqian02/Alice_Zhang_Coursework/README.md

-# The Main Repository for all of Alice Zhang's Coursework and Projects
+# Alice Zhang's Coursework and Projects

 All projects were completed in University of Minnesota, Twin Cities coureses unless otherwise stated.